LINGESH-0511/credit_card_default_prediction/README.md

 ---

-## Approach
+### Model Approach

-- Logistic Regression (baseline model)
+- XGBoost Classifier is used as the primary model for predicting credit card default.
-- Feature scaling using StandardScaler
+- Class imbalance is handled using the `scale_pos_weight` parameter to assign higher importance to the defaulter (minority) class.
-- Class imbalance handled using `class_weight="balanced"`
+- Since XGBoost is a tree-based model, feature scaling is not required.
-- Custom decision threshold to improve recall
+- The model generates probability-based predictions, and a custom decision threshold is applied to improve recall for defaulters.

 ---